Superposition- and interference-induced optical spectrum distortion in the figure-9 fiber laser: Experiment setup

 The schematic of the all-PM figure-9 fiber laser is shown in Fig.~\ref{fig1}.
 The working distances of the two collimators (Col1 and Col2) are 80~mm.
 The polarizations of the slow-axis pulses output from Col1 and Col2 are parallel to the $p$ and $s$ states of the PBS1, respectively.
 These two orthogonally polarized light beams interfere on the PBS2 after passing through a non-reciprocal phase shifter composed of a Faraday rotator (FR) and a quarter-wave plate (QWP), showing a saturable absorption effect.
 The fiber loop consists of the passive fiber (PM1550) and a 392~mm erbium-doped fiber (PM-ESF-7/125, Nufern).
+The laser has four output ports, labeled Tap1 port, Tap2 port, superposition port and interference port.
+The Tap1 and Tap2 ports output pulses that have not undergone interference.

 The tap ratio of the TCWDM is about 10\% and the pump light in the WDM collimator (Col3) is reflected to another fiber.
 The package length of the TCWDM is only 64~mm, which is shorter than that of the fiber device made by a fiber coupler and a WDM.
 In the TCWDM, the polarization of the slow-axis light from Col3 is parallel to the $p$ state of the PBS3, and that from Col4 is parallel to the $p$ state of the PBS4.
-Thus, the angle of the half-wave plate (HWP) determines the tap ratio of the TCWDM.
-In order to observe the impact of different nonlinear effects on the optical spectra, after achieving a figure-9 laser with a repetition rate of 190.6~MHz, the repetition rate is reduced by approximately half by only increasing the passive fiber length between Col1 and Col4.
-The pulse train and radio frequency (RF) spectra are measured by an InGaAs biased detector (DET08CFC, Thorlabs), an oscilloscope (DSO-X 3054A, Agilent), and a spectrum analyzer (N9020A, Keysight), and the results are shown in Fig.~\ref{fig5}.
-It can be seen that both lasers operate with a single pulse.
-Besides, the optical spectra at two different repetition rates are obtained using an optical spectrum analyzer (MS9710C, Anritsu), as shown in Fig.~\ref{fig6}.
+After passing through PBS3 and a half-wave plate (HWP), the light from Col3 experiences polarization rotation and is split into two beams at PBS4, which are coupled into Col4 and Col6, respectively.
+Similarly, the light from Col4 passes through PBS4, undergoes polarization rotation via the HWP, and is then split into two beams at PBS3, which are coupled into Col3 and Col5, respectively.
+The angle of the HWP determines the tap ratio of the TCWDM.